netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 To illustrate the difference between "max-allowed-end" and "validity" parameters,
-{{ex-00}} shows the example of a requested schedule that needs to start no earlier than 08:00 AM, January 1, 2025 (Beijing time), schedule requests that fail to meet the requirements are ignored by the system as indicated by "discard-action".
+{{ex-00}} shows the example of a requested schedule that needs to start no earlier than 08:00 AM, January 1, 2025 (Beijing time).
+Schedule requests that fail to meet the requirements are ignored by the system as indicated by "discard-action".
 The requested schedule may end after 8:00 PM, January 31, 2025, but any occurrences that are generated after that time would not be considered as valid.